softvisio-node/result/docs/README.md

 -   `status`, one of:

     -   status code - integer status code;
-    -   [status code, reason] - status code with custom reason.
+    -   [status code, statusText] - status code with custom status text.

-    If reason is not provided it will be resolved and set automatically accordin to the standard HTTP status reasons.
+    If `statusText` is not provided it will be resolved and set automatically accordin to the standard HTTP statuses.

 -   `data` - arbitrary data that represents returned value.
 This data is accesible via `result.data` property.
 -   `properties` - object, additional meta properties, that will be stored in result object.